MarlinFirmware/Marlin/README.md

 Always download the latest firmware releases from our Unified 2 Firmware website here: [UF2.TH3DStudio.com](http://uf2.th3dstudio.com)

+This GitHub repository is for tracking code changes.
+We have a local script that updates the download packages on the Unified 2 Firmware website linked above.

 ## Technical Support & Bug Reporting

 For best results getting help with configuration and troubleshooting, please use the following resources: